-Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Austin, state of Texas, on the 21st day of August, 2003.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Austin, state of Texas, on the 5th day of December, 2003.

+By:

-By: /s/ ROBERT J. RIVET
+/s/ ROBERT J. RIVET

 Robert J. Rivet Senior Vice President and Chief Financial Officer

-Pursuant to of August, 2003. the requirements of the Securities Act of 1933, this Registra ation Statement has been signed below by the following persons in the capacities and on the 21st day
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed below by the following persons in the capacities and on the 5th day of December 2003

+December, 2003.

 Signature Title

-Director, President and C Chief Executive Officer (Principal Executive Officer)
+Director, President and Chief Executive Officer (Principal Executive Officer)

 Hector de J. Ruiz

 Chairman

 W. J. Sanders III

-/s/ ROBERT J. RIVET Senior Vice President ar Accounting Officer) nd Chief Financial Officer (Principal Financial and
+/s/ Robert J. Rivet Senior Vice President and Chief Financial Officer (Principal Financial and

 Robert J. Rivet Accounting Officer)

+.
+W. Michael Barnes Director

 Director

 Friedrich Baur

 Director

 Charles M. Blalack

 Director

 R. Gene Brown

+Dense Cli d'a Director

-Director
+Bruce Claflin Director

 Robert B. Palmer

 Director

 Leonard Silverman

-By: /s/ ROBERT J. RIVET
+By: /s/ Robert J. Rivet

-Robert J. Rivet attorney-in-fact
+Robert J. Rivet

+attorney-in-fact 11-5